goodnewschurchnp/jekyll-netlify-boilerplate-1/pages/index.md

 The guideline like this: select a template, edit in github.com and host in netlify.com

-As far as I understand,there are two use cases for website:

-1). information
+We will start from Information Website:

-the church service for local people,the photoes goes to Facebook group and leave a link on website,the website contents mainly for outside stranger,like fund rising.All website are in this stage, there are home page and contact page along with outside Facebook group link.
+Local believers use phone to contact Pastor,the church website mainly function as a list of informations, the church service for local people,the photoes goes to Facebook account or group and leave a link on website.
+All website are in this setup, there are home page and contact page along with outside Facebook account or group link.

-2). evangelist

-no matter with or without website can stop you preach, evanglist means event centric and the church move to spreading both offline and online.

 What kind of template should we choose, in my mind there are some guidlines: